universedocs/Universe-Docs/README.md

 ## What is a No Code Software?

 No code software is a shift in how users interface with software tools!
 No need to know any programming language!
 All are visual and human friendly!
 Only need few no code software companies!
 Software developers realise the transition!
-Don’t waste your time and energy!
+Don’t waste your time and energy in programming langauges that is not useful!

 ## In what industries it is used (NOTE: all industries using the Universe Docs documents to serve things)?
 1. Education